Aiden-L/ARPG-Village/README.md

 # ARPG-Village

-This is a ARPG game demo called Village.
+This is a ARPG demo called Village.
 Using Godot Engine.

 Godot Version = 4.2